 This morning we continue our tour of Sofia.
-We shall see the remains of the city’s Roman walls and, in stark contrast, the Presidency, the National Theatre, Alexander Nevsky Memorial Church and the Basilica of Saint Sofia.
+We shall see the Presidency, the National Theatre, Alexander Nevsky Memorial Church and the Basilica of Saint Sofia.
 Alexander Nevsky Memorial Church was completed in 1912 in honour of the Russian casualties of the 1877-78 War of Liberation from Ottoman Rule.
 Gold-domed, it is one of the most ambitious and richly elaborated churches in the Balkans.
 Craftsmen and artists from six countries worked on the five-aisle church in the course of thirty years and created real masterpieces in the form of icons, frescoes, murals and huge chandeliers.
 The interior decoration, with Italian marble, Egyptian alabaster, Brazilian onyx, gold and beautiful mosaics, embodies the spirit of the finest Eastern Orthodox traditions.

 St Sofia church is of profound symbolic importance because, in the 14th century, it gave the city the name it retains today.
 This Byzantine basilica was built during the reign of the great emperor Justinian in the 6th century.
 It has survived intact, preserving its 1600-year-old mosaic details.
 An optional visit to the basilica’s basement reveals the remains of two or maybe even three earlier churches, destroyed in the barbarian invasions of Goths in the 4th century and Huns in the 5th century.